openstudioproject/openstudio_docs/integration/mailchimp.rst

 **Entering the username and API key**

-    1. Log in with an user account having admin privileges in OpenStudion
+    1. Log in with an user account having admin privileges in OpenStudio
     2. Go to settings - Integration - MailChimp
     3. Enter your username and API key and Save